dvci/shc-terminology/input/pagecontent/CodeSystem-health-card-intro.md

 For example, all SMART Health Cards have the value `https://smarthealth.cards#health-card` in `vc.type` array.
 Additional values may also be included in this array.
 For more information, please see the [SMART Health Card specification](https://spec.smarthealth.cards/#health-cards-are-encoded-as-compact-serialization-json-web-signatures-jws).
 </div>

+Disease specific credential types are deprecated in favor of a terminology-based approach.
+See <a href="#">TBD</a> for details.

 <a href="https://github.com/dvci/shc-terminology/blob/main/input/fsh/health-card.fsh" class="btn btn-primary btn-lg">Edit on GitHub</a>